Isomux Design and Architecture

 Introduction

-I have finally reached Level 6 in Steve Yegge's hierarchy!
+I reached Level 6 in Steve Yegge's hierarchy!

-Tmux helped; cmux was even better.
+Tmux and cmux helped.
 But what actually did it for me was:

-- Building my own browser-based agent management system.
+- Building a browser-based, multi-provider agent management tool.

-- Running it in a server in the same Tailscale network as my laptop and phone.
+- Running it in a server in the same VPN as my laptop and phone.

-This consolidates the two ends of my workflow:
+This simplified the two ends of my workflow:

-- The device I'm on: all devices see the same agents and conversations.
+- How I reach my agents: all devices see the same agents and conversations.

 Architecture Overview